Winter Survival Guide For Horse Riders/Owners

 1 day for jumping/pole flat work

-2 days which I have as flexible days for any of the above for extra training for an event (including XC schooling)
+2 days which I have as flexible days for any of the above as extra training for an event (including XC schooling)

-Now with the above we don’t tend to have set days for each item, as no week is ever the same for me, but one thing is I make sure every item is different to the last.
-Below is a bit more detail of each area.
+Now, with the above we don’t tend to have set days for each item, as no week is ever the same for me, but the one thing I make sure of is that every item is different to the last.
+Below is a bit more detail on each area.

-Lunging – I mix this up by using a pessoa/without pessoa, going over poles, over small bounces/jumps, or just on the flat.
-The options are endless and I haven’t yet done two exact same lunge sessions. (top tip – I also make full use of the school too) I also mix this up by doing this in the field as well as the arena.
+Lunging – I mix this up by doing it with and without the use of a pessoa, going over poles, small bounces/jumps, or just on the flat.
+The options are endless and I haven’t yet done two lunge sessions that were exactly the same (top tip – I also make full use of the school too).
+I also mix this up by doing it in the field as well as the arena.

-Long lining – like the above I can mix this up from the school, to the field and also out on the roads, I can do this over poles or without poles, and I can also mix in a bit of 2 lines lunging in the mix too.
+Long lining – Just like the above, I can change this up from using the school to the field, and even do a bit out on the roads too.
+I can do this over poles or without poles, and can also work in a bit of 2 line lunging where needed.

-Free schooling – I don’t do this often, but Bailey loves free schooling over jumps, this really helps him build the confidence to understand and learn different striding and take offs on his own without any rider interference.
+Free schooling – I don’t do this very often, but Bailey loves free schooling over jumps, as it really helps him build the confidence to understand and learn different strides and take-offs on his own, without any rider assistance.

 Hacking – I do different routes and lengths every time, mixing up where I trot and how long I trot for.
-You can also include some schooling while out hacking, and transition work.
+You can also include some schooling and transition work while out hacking.

-Rest day – This day Bailey doesn’t need to be just left in the field – we do enjoy the odd pamper day full of grooming and cuddles, and of course lots of pictures.
+Rest day – This doesn't mean just leaving Bailey in the field – we do enjoy the odd pamper day full of grooming and cuddles, and of course lots of pictures!

-Schooling – Well every schooling session is different for us, we have a different goal each session, whether this is in prep for a dressage test, or exercises to get him off the shoulder, every session we try to do different exercises from the last.
-For example, one week we focused on shoulder in and half pass, the next was transitions.
-We also vary where we do this from the arena to the field, and we also adventure out to other stables to do this.
+Schooling – Every schooling session is different for us.
+We have a different goal for each session, whether it be to prep for a dressage test, or practice exercises to get him off the shoulder, we will try to do different exercises every each time.
+For example, one week we focused on shoulder in and half pass, then for the next one it was transitions.
+We also vary where we do this, from the arena to the field, and sometimes we even venture out to other stables.

-Each horse is very different, so you may find you need to do slightly more of one item than another, but I really think switching it up is key to keep the horse motivated to be ridden.
+Every horse is very different, so you may find you need to do slightly more of one thing than another, but I really believe switching it up is key to keeping the horse motivated.

-I hope our routine has given you some inspiration to switch it up every now and then :)
+I hope this rundown of our routine has given you some inspiration to mix it up every now and then :)